Mister Rogers' Neighborhood season 18

 The following is a list of episodes from the eighteenth season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1987 and early 1988.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Alike and Different)

 Rogers attends a show full of antique cars.
 In the Neighborhood of Make-Believe, Mayor Maggie and Queen Sara agree to change jobs for a day.